Reason homepage banner

 Biblical Teaching

-The Scripture alone is the authority and guide for salvation and every facet of the Christian life.
-In II Timothy 3:15-17 Paul tells Timothy that "the holy Scriptures . . . are able to make thee wise unto salvation."
-Furthermore, Paul says that the inspired Scriptures are "profitable for doctrine, for reproof, for correction, for instruction in righteousness," making the Christian "thoroughly furnished" (completely equipped) for "all good works."
-No other source of revelation is needed.
+Scripture alone is the authority and guide for salvation and all aspects of Christian life.
+In II Timothy 3:15–17, Paul tells Timothy that "the holy Scriptures . . . are able to make thee wise unto salvation."
+He adds that the inspired Scriptures are "profitable for doctrine, for reproof, for correction, for instruction in righteousness," equipping the Christian "thoroughly furnished" for "all good works."
+No additional revelation is required.

 Justification